forthose/nodemcu-mqtt-examples/README.md

 # nodemcu-mqtt-examples
 Simple Lua scripts for NodeMCU to make own IoT device. iotSensor example uses BMP180 temperature and pressure sensor.
 To make iotLamp work you have to connect LED diode (or anything that draws less than 20mA on 3.3V) to pin number set in config file.
+For both examples you have to connect GPIO16 (D0 pin on WeMos D1 Mini) to reset pin to make deep sleep work.

 # How to use
 These scripts are intended to use with NodeMCU 1.5.4.1-final because of problems with certificate verification in newer versions.
 Tested with NodeMCU built with these modules: